seqan/seqan3/doc/tutorial/alphabet/index.md

 <br/>

 ## Creation of alphabet symbols
-Let's look at an example code, which demonstrates how characters of the seqan3::dna4 alphabet are created.
+Let's look at some example code, which demonstrates how characters of the seqan3::dna4 alphabet are created.
 \snippet alphabet_main.cpp create
 \snippet alphabet_main.cpp closing